 What’s the most fascinating place that you’ve ever traveled?

 Oh, my gosh.
-It’s usually the last place we went [laughs].
-But honestly, we are like little kids every time we are discovering a new place.
+It’s usually the last place we went.
+But honestly, we are like little kids every time we are discovering a new place on eco-tourism adventures.
 It’s very rare that we haven’t fallen in love with the places where we’re traveling and I think that’s because when you get to know something well, you have some understanding, you tend to get fond of it.

 If I could push a button and be there, I would go to Nepal in a flash.
 It’s like Nepal is almost a person to us.
 We love the country almost like we would love a person and they’ve had such hard times—especially this year with the earthquake.
 They say that the national pastime of the Nepalese people is conversation.
 You can’t pass people on the street or at a show without them being curious.

 New people are generally finding us on the web if they’re not referred to us by people who’ve traveled with us.
 We try to stay visible, get ourselves interviewed from time to time and issue press releases.
 Search engines are picking us up and people are finding us and our tour programs.

 The adventure and ecotourism space is getting more crowded, it appears.
 You see more brands entering the field and there are offshoots of consumer brands that have developed, either through partnership or their own-house travel divisions.
 What’s your opinion of this outgrowth?

 There are many more players and a lot of them are in the countries where the trips are happening.
 I think in some ways having a lot of good, creative, well-motivated people in the field is welcome.
 I mean, I do think that travel can be a force for good in the world, a force for understanding in the world.